ShieldMyFiles/duly-noted/docs/ts/classes/referenceCollection.ts.md

 ```

-## Recursively inflate a reference collection in the form of @interfaces/IReferenceCollection from flat data (likely from JSON file)[interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection)
+## Recursively inflate a reference collection in the form of [interfaces/IReferenceCollection](../.././ts/classes/referenceCollection.ts.md#user-content-interfaces-ireferencecollection) from flat data (likely from JSON file)

 ```typescript
     public inflate(collection: IReferenceCollection) {